 There are three other Chase cards which earn Chase Ultimate Rewards Points: the Chase Sapphire Preferred, the Chase Freedom Unlimited and the Chase Ink Plus.

 We feel the two additional cards we have hit all of the categories we wanted and neither had an additional annual fee.
-If we did not have the Citi Hilton Honors Reserve Visa, we would have looked at the Chase Freedom Unlimited.
+If we were looking to max out Ultimate Rewards Points, we would have looked at the Chase Freedom Unlimited.

 Chase Ultimate Rewards Pros and Cons

 Con: First and foremost, you must get one of the three Chase cards which offers Chase Ultimate Rewards Points.
 All three of those cards have an annual fee.
 The Chase Sapphire Reserve is $450.
 Both the Chase Sapphire Preferred (waived for the first year) and Chase Ink Business Preferred have a $95 annual fee.